 How to Care for Your Wooden Cutting Boards

 - Hand wash your wooden cutting boards ~ Don’t submerge your wooden cutting boards in water, and do not put them in the dishwasher because of the potential for cracking and splitting.
 Gentle surface cleaning with hot water and a a tiny bit of soap is best for lightly soiled boards.

-- Give your wooden cutting boards a little love ~ Occasionally rubbing a titch of coconut oil (where to buy good quality coconut products) over your dry cutting boards will extend their life span.
-Coconut oil is a perfect choice because it has anti-bacterial properties and a long-shelf life.
-Unlike olive oil, it will not go rancid.
+- Give your wooden cutting boards a little love ~ Occasionally rubbing a titch of coconut oil over your dry cutting boards will extend their life span.
+Unrefined coconut oil is a perfect choice because it has anti-bacterial properties and a long-shelf life.
+Unlike olive oil, it will not go rancid very quickly.
 All you have to do is rub a small amount of melted coconut oil over your cutting board, let it soak in for a bit, then lightly rub off any excess with a dry cloth.

 - Use separate cutting boards for specific things ~ Using a separate cutting board for things like onions, garlic, and chilis will keep your other fruits and veggies from being contaminated with the smell of these delicious, but pungent foods.
 I also recommend not using a cutting board for raw meats.
 My mother taught me to use sharp kitchen shears to cut meat rather then using a knife.
 I do it right over a kitchen plate which washes easily in the kitchen sink.

 - Lemon is a natural deodorizer ~ To naturally deodorize a clean but smelly cutting board, simply cut a lemon in half, sprinkle some sea salt on it, and gently rub the lemon half over your cutting board.
 If the smell persists, add a little baking soda and scrub lightly again.
 Rinse and let dry.
 Always good to reapply coconut oil after this method.